alecramsay/pg/docs/_pages/baseline_workflow.md

 -   Copy it to the maps/XX directory as XX20C_baseline_100.csv.

-The specific workflow for each state -- along with command arguments -- are in the workflows/ directory of my baseline repository.
+The specific workflow for each state -- along with command arguments -- are in the workflows/ directory of Alec's baseline repository.